Table of Contents

 It is the innermost central portion of the tree.
 It feeds the sap from roots to leaves.

 iii) Heart Wood:

 The percentage of moisture is very less in the central part.
-The heartwood increases in the size of the tree ages.
-The heartwood provides the best timber for engineering work and instruction.
+The heartwood increases with the size of the tree & age of the tree too.

 iv) Sap Wood: